rtmigo/xrandom_dart/README.md

 You can achieve the same determinism by creating the `Random` with a `seed` argument.
 However, this does not protect you from the dart:math implementation updates.
+According to the spec, the system Random is randomly random.
 But the sequences produced by the Xrandom generators are intended to be reproducible. *(not until the library reaches 1.0)*

 In fact, you don't even need the method.
 You can use any positive constant when creating the object.